b72u68/aoc-2021/README.md

 This github repo contains my solution for Advent of Code 2021 problems written in Python (will try to solve these problems in other languages (if have time)).

+The template for solution can be found in `template.py`.
+Input data and test data will be named `data.txt` and `test.txt` (might give the program error if named differently).

+## Progress

 | Days   | Part 1             | Part 2             |
 | ------ | ------------------ | ------------------ |
 | Day 1  | :heavy_check_mark: | :heavy_check_mark: |